mlswg/mls-protocol/draft-ietf-mls-protocol.md

 system, like a PKI.
 Each type of credential MUST express the following data:

-* The public key of a signature key pair
+* The public keys of one or more signature key pairs
-* The identity of the holder of the private key
+* The identity of the holder of the private keys
-* The signature scheme that the holder will use to sign MLS messages
+* The signature schemes corresponding to the individual key pairs (only if more than one key pair is included)

 Credentials MAY also include information that allows a relying party to verify the identity / signing key binding.